hexian000/neosocksd/README.md

   - [Building with CMake](#building-with-cmake)
 - [Credits](#credits)

 ## Introduction

 neosocksd is an unencrypted proxy server / port forwarder which can optionally handle requests in Lua scripts.
 This makes it a versatile building block.
-Here are some examples.
+Here are some examples:

 1. Use in conjunction with other encrypted transport layer forwarders to form an encrypted proxy server.
 2. Setup before any TCP service to limit the number of connections and the rate of new connections.